tobijegede/jegede-portfolio/finalprojpart2.md

 **Aesthetics & Layout:**

 1. What are your initial reactions to the layout and logical structure of the website?
 2. What are some of the things that are working about the overall layout/use of color?
 Do you find the colors to be distracting or do they compliment the story?
-"colors are good" =

-6. What are some things that are confusing in the layout or use of color that you would want to see improved?
-"estemed formal pupil) - nope (fix capitalization)  --
+3. What are some things that are confusing in the layout or use of color that you would want to see improved?  ["estemed formal pupil) - nope (fix capitalization)  --]

-8. Are the visualizations clear in what they are showing?
+4. Are the visualizations clear in what they are showing?
 If not, what could be improved in the visualizations?

--- in the map, emphasize the city-level information VS state bc it's unclear what the emphasis should be (making an arugment about state level impact, then give state-level info), (change the title of the map to make it clearer)

-10. Should there be a different color scheme used that would better convey the central message of the website?

-11. From a visual perspective, what parts for improvement do you think should be prioritized?

 **Logical Coherence:**

-7. Is the story that is being told clear?
+5. Is the story that is being told clear?
 Are you able to clearly link the sections of the website together through the visualizations?
-8. If you were to provide a one sentence summary of what you're seeing, what would it be?
-9. From a logical coherence perspective, what parts for improvement do you think should be prioritized?
+6. From a logical coherence perspective, what parts for improvement do you think should be prioritized?

 **Persuasive Effectiveness:**

-10. Is there sufficient evidence presented in the website to support this main point?
+7. Is there sufficient evidence presented in the website to support this main point?
 If not, What additional information would you need for the visualizations to be sufficiently persuasive?

 - clear linkages
 12. Are there any points where further explanation is needed?